 Chris Marr has been the CEO of CubeSmart (NYSE:CUBE) since 2014.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we’ll look at a snap shot of the business growth.
-And finally – as a second measure of performance – we will look at the returns shareholders have received over the last few years.
-This process should give us an idea about how appropriately the CEO is paid.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Then we'll look at a snap shot of the business growth.
+And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Chris Marr's Compensation Compare With Similar Sized Companies?

-According to our data, CubeSmart has a market capitalization of US$5.8b, and pays its CEO total annual compensation worth US$3.9m.
-(This figure is for the year to 2017).
-While we always look at total compensation first, we note that the salary component is less, at US$687k.
-We looked at a group of companies with market capitalizations from US$4.0b to US$12b, and the median CEO compensation was US$6.9m.
+According to our data, CubeSmart has a market capitalization of US$6.2b, and paid its CEO total annual compensation worth US$4.1m over the year to December 2018.
+We think total compensation is more important but we note that the CEO salary is lower, at US$715k.
+We further remind readers that the CEO may face performance requirements to receive the non-salary part of the total compensation.
+We looked at a group of companies with market capitalizations from US$4.0b to US$12b, and the median CEO total compensation was US$6.9m.

-Most shareholders would consider it a positive that Chris Marr takes less compensation than the CEOs of most similar size companies, leaving more for shareholders.
-While this is a good thing, you’ll need to understand the business better before you can form an opinion.
+Most shareholders would consider it a positive that Chris Marr takes less total compensation than the CEOs of most similar size companies, leaving more for shareholders.
+However, before we heap on the praise, we should delve deeper to understand business performance.

 Is CubeSmart Growing?

-CubeSmart has increased its earnings per share (EPS) by an average of 31% a year, over the last three years It achieved revenue growth of 7.4% over the last year.
+On average over the last three years, CubeSmart has grown earnings per share (EPS) by 23% each year (using a line of best fit).
+It achieved revenue growth of 7.8% over the last year.

-This shows that the company has improved itself over the last few years.
-Good news for shareholders.
-It’s also good to see modest revenue growth, suggesting the underlying business is healthy.
+This demonstrates that the company has been improving recently.
+A good result.
+It's also good to see modest revenue growth, suggesting the underlying business is healthy.
+Shareholders might be interested in this free visualization of analyst forecasts.

 Has CubeSmart Been A Good Investment?